 Either inhaling the aroma of patchouli essential oil, or absorbing patchouli oil through the skin, is said to transmit messages to the limbic region of the brain.
 This part of the brain is involved in controlling emotions and influences the nervous system.
 In aromatherapy essential oils are used as they may affect a number of biological factors, including heart rate, stress levels, blood pressure, breathing, and immune function.

 Patchouli in aromatherapy can be a beneficial agent for stress, depression and anxiety, varicose veins, scars, cellulite and frigidity.
-This essential oil helps to ease symptoms of cold and flu, provide relief with headaches or an upset stomach.
+This essential oil helps to ease symptoms of cold and flu, and provide relief from headaches or an upset stomach.

 Patchouli Oil for the mind